Located in: Serbia

 Medlink Students is the exclusive UK representative for the University in Nis, Serbia, and the only student support agency that can facilitate official admission to the university.

 By graduating from the medical faculty at the University of Nis, you earn worldwide recognition of the degree and the choice to continue your studies or start practicing anywhere.
+The University has the highest recognition status of H+, which means that it's recognised in Germany.

 This school is recognised by the World Health Organisation and is listed in the World Directory of Medical Schools.
 Moreover, the medical curriculum meets all the international, European, and GMC standards for proper education.